scharris/sqljson-query/docs/tutorial.md

 on either of these.
 There are two database metadata files which should be generated:
-  - First generate the primary database metadata by executing the [SQL database metadata query](https://github.com/scharris/sqljson-query-dropin/tree/main/dbmd/src/main/resources) in the folder for your database type, by whatever means you prefer to run it against your database.
+  - First generate the primary database metadata by executing the [SQL database metadata query](https://github.com/scharris/sqljson-query-dropin/tree/main/dbmd/src/main/resources) folder for your database type, by whatever means you prefer to run it against your database.
 The query has one parameter `relPat` which is a regular expression for table names to be included, for which you can pass (or textually replace with) '.*'.
 Save the resulting json contents to file `query-gen/dbmd/dbmd.json`.
   - Next generate additional "relations" metadata, which is the table and field metadata in a form used to verify